-As we've covered the dangerous aspects of the Signs and Wonders Movement, we've wondered what the effect of this experiential spirituality has on young people.
+As I've covered the dangerous aspects of the Signs and Wonders Movement (Also known as the New Apostolic Reformation), we've wondered what the effect of this experiential spirituality has on young people.
 This article over on God Discussion is about a summer camp run by IHOP (International House of Prayer), that trains 6-12 year olds in the art of performing signs and wonders.

 Here's the article: